 The University of Kansas School of Nursing, with nationally ranked academic programs, prepares hundreds of students each year for successful nursing careers, as clinical nurses, advanced practice nurses, educators, leaders, administrators, scholars and researchers.

-Outstanding programs: The school, begun in 1905 and located on the campus of the University of Kansas Medical Center in Kansas City, Kan., dedicates expertise and resources toward building health communities and advancing the nursing profession, through practice, research and education.
+Outstanding programs: The school, begun in 1905 and located on the campus of the University of Kansas Medical Center in Kansas City, Kan., dedicates expertise and resources toward building healthy communities and advancing the nursing profession, through practice, research and education.
 It has built an international reputation for outstanding academic programs and as a place for innovative research.

 Student-centered environment: The School of Nursing provides a resource-filled and student-centered environment for every level of a nurse's career, offering bachelor's, master's and doctoral degrees, as well as continuing education programs, accelerated curriculum, online classes and an RN to BSN option for registered nurses interested in pursuing advanced degrees.
 It's the only university in the region to offer a Ph.D. in nursing.